SponzorMe/sponzormeweb/wp-content/plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 Coming soon pages can also be used to quickly validate an idea.
 For instance, you believe that a book idea you have will sell well.
 Instead of writing the book, creating a full website, and marketing the book; you can start with a coming soon page and see what kind of responses you get.

+Or lets say you want to offer a new service...you can quickly setup a coming soon page and share it with everyone you know.

+###Collect emails on your landing pages with Aweber, Mailchimp, and other email list management software

+The Advanced version makes it easy for you to collect emails on your landing pages with Aweber, Mailchimp, or any other email list management software including GetResponse and Constant Contact.
+The Advanced plugin also gives you the ability to turn off the default form for any landing page.
+You can then add a custom form to your landing pages or you can leave the create a landing page without a form.
+Examples of landing pages without forms are sales pages and webinar pages.

 ###Video Landing Pages and Coming Soon Pages

 You can build video landing pages and coming soon pages with the Ultimate Landing Page and Coming Soon Page plugin.
 Putting a Video on a landing page or coming soon page is good for helping get your message accross clearly.
 The best way to build a video landing page or coming soon page is to host the video on a video hosting site like youtube.com.
 Then embed the video in your landing page or coming soon page.

+A coming soon page can help you start a conversation with visitors to your website before you have site completely ready.

+###Giveaway (Contest) Landing Pages

+Build contest landing pages with the Ultimate Landing Page Advanced plugin.
+A great way to get new subscribers it to setup a giveaway and then make a landing page to send all of the interested traffic.
+Advertise the contest landing page on social media, your website, forums, and to your existing list.
+Give an extra incentive on the landing page for subscribers that refer traffic to the contest landing page.

+Once you choose the winner for the giveaway, you can email all the subscribers and run another giveaway.

+###Sales Funnels

+No marketing plan is complete without a sales funnel.
+Ultimate Landing Page Advanced gives you the tools to create entire sales funnels.
+You can create an unlimited amount of landing pages.
+Each of your landing pages can be designed to meet the specific need you have in your sales funnel.
+Place your lead magnet offer on a squeeze page.
+Then create a landing page for your subscribers to download the offer.
+Next create landing pages to use as sales pages, webinars, upsells, downsells, etc...
+You can create simple 2 step funnels or super complex funnels with the landing page plugin.

+###Custom css and javascript

+Sometimes you need to tweak your landing pages and coming soon page a little bit.
+With the Ultimate Landing Page and Coming Soon Page Advanced plugin you can add custom css and javascript to each landing page and coming soon page.

+If you need to add javascript, just drop your code into the custom code box and it will be added to your landing page or coming soon page.

 *  [Upgrade to the Advanced version!](http://www.thinklandingpages.com/landingpage/ultimate-landing-page-advanced-pricing-with-pro-version-2/?utm_source=inside%20landing%20page%20plugin%20repoTop-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoTop-to-feature-page)